-Being a great mentor is about developing capability and potential in a person rather than fixating on an individual’s performance and skills.
+Being a great mentor is about developing the capability and potential in a person rather than fixating on an individual’s performance and skills.

 - Understand that mentoring isn’t the same as coaching.
 The fundamental objective of mentoring is to support personal development and grow confidence levels and ability.
 The ultimate goal is to enable an individual to perform at a higher level.